nostria-app/discovery-relay/README.md

 - Supports only kind 3 and kind 10002 (discovery)
 - LMDB for key-value storage

-It is required to specify the authors for events.
-The relay will not accept queries without authors.
-While other relays will start returning all events when no authors are specified, this relay will only return events for the specified authors.
+If there is already an kind 10002 event for the same pubkey, the relay will not store an incoming kind 3 event.

 ## Kudos